 In the second quarter (Q2) of 2021, scammers sought to use the continued disruption in supply chains and mail services to steal money and credit card details.

 Since last year, scammers have been taking advantage of the disruption in deliveries to convince users to open phishing links.
 This past quarter, not only has this trend continued, but the cybercriminals have become more adept at localizing their spam mailings.
 Users experienced a surge in invoices in different languages asking for money related to anything from customs duties to shipment costs.
 With these mailings, victims are often taken to a fake website, where they risk not only losing money but also sharing bank card details.

 Cybercriminals also launched websites that appeared to offer people the chance to buy parcels that could not reach the intended recipients.
 Such websites were set up like a lottery.
 Users were not aware of the contents of the package.
 They bid based on the weight of the package that — if they “won” — never arrived, even after paying the winning bid.

-Another new trick from fraudsters this past quarter involved spam sent to WhatsApp requesting small amounts of money.
 These scams involved several different schemes.
 One asked that users take a survey about WhatsApp and send messages to several contacts to receive a prize.
 Another stated that the users already won a large prize — all they needed to do to collect it is pay a small fee.